Xiangning2020/COVID-19-Tracker/README.md

 - [x] Visualized the worldwide COVID-19 cases through tables and line graphs by using Chart.js and disease.sh API to fetch the data.

-Thanks to the instruction of [Clever Programmer](https://www.youtube.com/channel/UCqrILQNl5Ed9Dz6CGMyvMTQ).
+Thanks very much for the instruction of [Clever Programmer](https://www.youtube.com/channel/UCqrILQNl5Ed9Dz6CGMyvMTQ).

 ## How to start?